Gregor Golobič: Life

 On April 21, 2011, he announced his resignation as Minister due to disagreements with the policies of the Prime Minister Borut Pahor.

 In June 2011, Golobič resigned from his position as Minister of Education.
 His resignation was followed by other ministers of the Zares party later in the same month, opening a government crisis, which was resolved in September 2011 with the vote of no confidence to Borut Pahor and the calling of early elections in December 2011.

 In February 2012, he was replaced by Pavel Gantar as the president of Zares.
+At the end of 2012, Golobič officially left politics, though he continues to be considered an important political figure with immense power, most of which he exercises behind the scenes.